Hierarchical Graph Representations in Digital Pathology: Results

-\textbf{Evaluation metrics:} Considering the imbalanced number of $\troi$s per class in train, validation and test set (see Table~\ref{tab:dataset_statistics}), we use weighted F1-score to evaluate the classification performance.
-The class-wise weights are computed using the class-wise number of $\troi$s in each set.
-During training, networks with the best validation weighted F1-scores are selected as the final trained models.
-To ensure the statistical significance of our results, all the models are trained three times using random weight initializations.
-The reported scores are calculated as the mean and standard deviation over the three runs.
-Further, we present precision, recall and confusion matrix to indicate the distribution of the predictions across different classes.
+\textbf{Evaluation metrics:} Considering the imbalanced number of $\troi$s per class in train, validation, and test sets (see Table~\ref{tab:dataset_statistics}), we evaluate the classification performance using the weighted F1-score, an average weighted by the number of true instances for each class.
+During the training of each method, the model with the best weighted F1-scores in the validation set is selected as the final trained model of that method.
+To present any sensitivity to initialization, we report the mean and standard deviation of each model on the test set, by training them three times using random weight initialization.
+Further, we present precision, recall, and confusion matrices to indicate the distribution of class predictions.

+\textbf{Computational resources:} All the experiments were conducted using PyTorch~\cite{paszke19} and Deep Graph Library (DGL)~\cite{wang19}, on NVIDIA Tesla P100 GPUs and POWER8 processors.